davidkevinhh/R/README.md

 # R
-Material, Assesments, and Projects I have done with R Studio
+Material, Assesments, and Projects I have done with R Language